POSIX: 512- vs 1024-byte blocks

-POSIX-oriented operating systems
+Conformance

-Depending upon the degree of compliance with the standards, operating systems can be classified as fully or partly POSIX compatible.
+An operating system can be classified depending upon the degree of conformance with a POSIX standard.

-POSIX-certified
+Certified

 Current versions of the following operating systems have been certified to conform to one or more of the various POSIX standards.
 This means that they passed the automated conformance tests and their certification has not expired and the operating system has not been discontinued.